A Woman's Face (1938 film): Plot

 Anna Holm is an embittered woman with a facial disfigurement that distorts her eye and mouth on one side and scars her cheek.
 She has expressed her alienation from society by becoming part of a criminal gang specialising in blackmail.
 This gang has two notable operations going as the film starts: they are demanding a large sum from a doctor's wife, Mrs. Wegert, for letters she wrote to a lover, and they are pressuring a rich Consul's dissolute nephew, Torsten Barring, who is entangled in their complex schemes and owes them increasing sums, to murder the little boy, the Consul Magnus Barring's orphan grandson, who stands between him and inheriting the Consul's estate.

-To succeed in this, the gang needs a woman accomplice to be sent as the little boy's governess and help kill him; they deplore the fact that Anna's face makes her ineligible for this.
+To succeed in this, the gang needs a female accomplice to be sent as the little boy's governess and help kill him; they deplore the fact that Anna's face makes her ineligible for this.

 Anna goes to Dr. Allan Wegert's house to threaten Mrs. Wegert into paying for the letters; Mrs. Wegert gives her all her jewellery, which she puts in her purse, but it is only half the sum the gang demands.
 Dr. Wegert comes home, and Anna injures her foot trying to escape through the window.
 Dr. Wegert finds the jewellery in Anna's purse and, not suspecting she is a blackmailer, takes her for a burglar, but is interested in the problem of her disfigured face.
 He is a plastic surgeon and has specialised in restoring the faces of men damaged in World War I.

 Instead of turning her in, he puts her in his hospital, heals her foot and operates on her face.
 Mrs. Wegert goes to the hospital to see if Anna will give to her the letters if the surgery is successful.
 As Anna is taken to Dr. Wegert for removal of the bandages, she gives to Mrs Wegert the letters, asking for nothing in return.
 The operation is successful, and Anna is beautiful; she is also moved by her talks with Dr. Wegert to become a different person.

 Anna is now fit to go north to Forsa, where the Consul's estate is situated, as governess to his grandson, Lars-Erik.
 She has assumed a new name, Anna Paulsson.
 Already conflicted about helping Torsten murder the boy, she turns against the idea entirely as she grows to love Lars-Erik and the happy family atmosphere with which the Consul and his servants surround him.
 A close friend and employee of the family business, Harald Berg, who is treated like a member of the family (Lars-Erik calls him uncle), falls in love with Anna and she with him.
 The head of Anna's gang and the other members turn up at the hotel in town to urge her to get on with the plan, and Torsten pressures her.